yoshuawuyts/sheet-router/README.md

 ### router(route, [,...])
 Match a route on the router.
 Takes a path and an arbitrary list of arguments that are then passed to the matched routes.
+Cleans urls to only match the [pathname][15].

 ## See Also
 - [wayfarer][12]